odoo/documentation/ecommerce/shopper_experience/paypal.rst

   .. image:: media/paypal_ipn_setup.png
     :align: center

-* Now you must change the encoding format of the payment request sent by Odoo to Paypal.
+* Now you must change the encoding format of the payment request sent by Twenty20 to Paypal.
 To do so, get back to *My selling tools* and click **PayPal button language encoding** in *More Selling Tools* section.